ViskaWei/Physics_Informed_AI/paper/vit/specvit_paper.md

 1. **SpecViT Framework**: A Vision Transformer architecture adapted for 1D stellar spectra with tailored tokenization (C1D/SW patch embedding), positional encoding, and regression head.

 2. **Scaling Law Discovery**: We demonstrate that **data scale is the key to ViT success** for stellar parameter inference.
-With 1M training spectra, ViT achieves R² = 0.71+ for log(g) prediction, while smaller datasets fail to converge.
+With 1M training spectra, ViT achieves R² = 0.711 (test) for log(g) prediction, outperforming LightGBM by +16% and template fitting by +76%.
+ViT first surpasses LightGBM at 100k samples, with a scaling slope 2.2× that of traditional ML.

-3. **Fisher/CRLB Theoretical Ceiling**: We derive the SNR-conditioned theoretical upper bound on log(g) estimation accuracy using Fisher Information and the Cramér–Rao Lower Bound, providing a physics-grounded benchmark for model evaluation.
+3. **Fisher/CRLB Theoretical Ceiling**: We derive the SNR-conditioned theoretical upper bound using 5D Fisher Information (marginalizing over Teff, [M/H], α_M, C_M), providing R²_max = 0.874 at mag=21.5 as a physics-grounded benchmark.

-4. **Gap Analysis**: We quantify the gap between SpecViT and the theoretical ceiling, identifying tokenization and model capacity as key factors rather than irreducible noise.
+4. **Gap Analysis**: We quantify the gap between SpecViT and the theoretical ceiling across all SNR regimes.
+At mag=22.0 (SNR≈5), the gap shrinks to just 0.02, demonstrating that SpecViT approaches physical limits.

 ---